 So, if you want to work for Defiant, that’s why we’re still independent and why we’ll most likely stay independent.
-And if you’re thinking of acquiring us, sorry but we’re not for sale.
-We’re also 100% self-funding and financially very healthy, so if you’re a VC: We are not raising money and have no plans to, ever, so please stop asking.
+And if you are thinking of acquiring us, sorry but we’re not for sale.
+We are 100% self-funding and financially very healthy, so if you’re a VC: We are not raising money and have no plans to, ever, so please stop asking.

 Most importantly, Defiant is founder-controlled.
 Many companies don’t share their cap tables and board structure the way I have here, and after raising two or three rounds of funding, founders are essentially employees reporting to a board of directors.
 This can limit the kind of work-style innovation we have engaged in.
 Boards love pattern matching, and if BigTechCo X does it this way, then you should too.
 We have had, and continue to have, total freedom when it comes to inventing a new way of working that produces spectacular productivity and outcomes while sticking to an 8 hour day with tons of PTO and company holidays.

 At Defiant we don’t put any artificial constraints, like age, seniority, or time, on your career progression.
-Chloe Chamberland is a great example of this.
-She started with us a few years ago and has progressed at lightning speed in the organization.
 We have a strong bias towards promoting internally and we also fund certifications and college education, which helps speed our team’s personal growth.
-Since we filmed the video below, Chloe set up our CNA program collaborating with MITRE and administers it, along with her role as threat researcher.
-She is also beginning to play more of a business-focused role.
-We have many other stories like Chloe’s and I’m proud that we also have many team members who have been with us for 6+ years since we first started hiring.
+I’m proud that we have many team members who have been with us for 7+ years since we first started hiring.

 Our hiring process includes a 2-week trial where we ask you to work for at least 10 hours per week, paid of course.
 This gives you the opportunity to try us out and the same for us.
 I haven’t encountered anyone who can’t make this work around their schedule, and it generally works well for prospective employees and for our team.

-Every year that doesn’t have a pandemic, we attend a range of conferences including sending our whole team to DEF CON in Las Vegas where we have a lot of fun eating amazing food and taking limo rides.
-Travel is optional, but when you do travel we take very good care of you.
+Every year that doesn’t have a pandemic, we attend a various conferences.
+We were getting together as a team in Las Vegas to attend DEF CON every year, but Vegas can get old with the smoke and gambling, so this year we changed it up and took the whole team to a beautiful mountain town called Banff in Canada, including spouses and partners.
+At Defiant travel is optional, but when you do travel we take very good care of you.
 So far we’ve always flown everyone business class.
 That may change in the future, but I certainly hope it doesn’t because it makes the flight part of the fun.

 Defiant is far more than just WordPress security.
 Since we’ve grown and our budgets have increased, we have begun to actively engage in philanthropy, specifically by bringing power and light to a school campus in Uganda.
-At the time of writing [July 7th, 2021] we have not yet announced this publicly, but will do so shortly.
-Our team has been helping out with some of the technical aspects of this project which has been tremendously exciting and rewarding.
+Our team has helped innovate on some of the technical aspects of this project, which has been tremendously exciting and rewarding.